Robyn: Legacy

 Various publications have nicknamed Robyn the "Queen of Sad Bangers", as well as the "Queen of Heartbreak".
+BBC News Online's Mark Savage said "No self-respecting pop album is now complete without a 'sadbanger'", citing Robyn's influence on the music of Dua Lipa, Troye Sivan and Carly Rae Jepsen.
 Robyn's debut, Robyn Is Here, was instrumental in helping launch Max Martin's career in pop music, and creating demand for "white girl R&B singers, from Mandy Moore to Billie Piper."
 When Robyn turned down Jive Records' attempt to sign her in the United States, the label shifted their focus to a young artist named Britney Spears, with the head of Jive calling Spears "an American Robyn – a Europop teen queen, with an added dash of 'girl next door.
 Martin ended up producing much of Spears's debut album ...Baby One More Time, and she was seen as "easier to control than the 'forceful' Swedish teenager."

 Robyn (2005) has been cited as a foundational pop album of the 2000s, cementing the validity of "poptimism" in music critics circles that "[made] indie nerds lighten up."
 It gained significant acclaim from indie magazine Pitchfork, which had only covered a few pop albums prior.
 Their acclaim "placed synthpop on the same level as earnest, artsy acts such as Arcade Fire and Sufjan Stevens."
 She was seen as "a bellwether for rock getting less rigid in introducing non-guitar sounds and for pop music becoming more dance-driven and experimental."